 First, computers were in their infancy in 1973.
 Nobody owned a personal computer.
 The internet did not exist.
 At the time I was considering becoming a hygienist, I could not google “What is a hygienist?”
 A person’s high school guidance department was the place to go to learn about various careers.

 Furthermore, many dentists, including my own, did not employ hygienists.
 Widespread ignorance of the existence of the dental hygiene career was not unusual.

 And last, although opportunities for women were increasing in the ’70s, many members of my parents’ generation were still of the mindset that most women should become teachers, secretaries, nurses, or homemakers.
 Those were safe and comfortable careers for women.

 The question I dread hearing my patients ask is, "Why did you become a hygienist?"
-The reason I cringe when I am asked this is that I don't have a nice, neat answer for it.
+The reason I cringe when I'm asked this is that I don't have a nice, neat answer for it.
 A nice answer would be, "I became a hygienist because my father is a dentist and my mother and two older sisters are all hygienists."
 Or, "The hygienist who cleaned my teeth when I was a kid was such an inspiration and a role model to me."
 I would even like to be able to say that I became a hygienist out of a desire to help others.
-Those are all nice answers to the question.
+Those are all nice answers.
 Unfortunately, none of them are true for me.

 I had no idea what I wanted to do with my life when I graduated from high school.
 I took a minimum wage job to earn a little money while I tried to figure out in which direction I should head.